Medical Setting Kink

 Prevalence & culture

-Medical and doctor-patient role-play is a recognisable, fairly common scenario in fantasy surveys and adult media, though it remains a niche relative to role-play overall.
-In Justin Lehmiller's Tell Me What You Want (2018) survey of over 4,000 Americans, role-play and BDSM-adjacent fantasies were extremely widespread, only a small minority had never had a BDSM-type fantasy, with clinical and authority scenarios sitting within that broad role-play space.
+Medical and doctor-patient role-play is a recognisable, fairly common scenario in fantasy surveys and adult media, though it remains niche relative to role-play overall.
+In Justin Lehmiller's Tell Me What You Want (2018) survey of over 4,000 Americans, role-play and BDSM-adjacent fantasies were extremely widespread, with only a small minority reporting they had never had a BDSM-type fantasy, and clinical and authority scenarios sit within that broad role-play space.
 Lay reference guides routinely list the medical or clinical setting as a familiar kink environment, and search-interest data confirm steady demand for examination-themed content.
 Its visibility on mainstream television and in costume traditions gives it moderate cultural presence despite limited dedicated academic study.

 Safety, consent & law